Mercedes A-Class Saloon Review 2025: Price, specs & boot space

 The A-Class Saloon is no exception, all come with, (deep breath) an active bonnet, Active Lane Keeping Assist, Driver and Front Passenger Airbags, a Driver’s Knee Bag, Driver and Passenger Window bags, Attention Assist, ABS brakes with Brake Assist, Stability and Traction Control system, automatic headlights, Isofix rear-seat mounts, Speed Limit Assist and a tyre pressure monitoring system among their standard equipment.

-Optionally there’s the potential to add a Driving Assistance Package which includes Distronic Active Distance Assist and a Pre-Safe system that primes all the safety systems prior to an accident.
+Optionally, buyers could add the Driving Assistance Package, which includes Distronic Active Distance Assist and a Pre-Safe system that primes all the safety systems prior to an accident.

-The saloon hasn’t been independently tested by Euro NCAP, but the hatchback has, it scoring a full five-star rating, The saloon should protect passengers just as well, if not slightly better thanks to its longer boot helping in a rear impact.
+The saloon hasn’t been independently tested by Euro NCAP, but the hatchback has, scoring a full five-star rating.
+The saloon should protect passengers just as well, if not slightly better thanks to its longer boot helping in a rear impact.

 MPG and fuel costs: What does a Mercedes A-Class Saloon cost to run?